-DeepStream is the landscape industries source for custom planter liners of any size.
+DeepStream is the landscape industries source for custom planter liners and drip trays of any size.

-Do you need extra large or custom liners for your simple to extremely complex designs?
+Do you need extra large or custom planter liners and drip trays for your simple to extremely complex designs?
 1 or 100, we are the national sources relied on by landscape architects, landscape contractors, and homeowners for over 15 years.

 DeepStream doesn’t use distributors so it is easy to turn your installation challenges into solutions quickly with one phone call at factory-direct prices.
-Stronger and more waterproof than fiberglass planter liners our custom planter liners are constructed of food grade polypropylene, LLDPE or HDPE plastic.
+Stronger and more waterproof than fiberglass planter liners our custom planter liners and drip trays are constructed of food grade polypropylene, LLDPE or HDPE plastic.

 Tips for designing Custom Planter Liners

 From simple to complex installations, it’s best to compartmentalize your planting with modular liners to speed installation, limit potential drainage problems, minimize labor to rectify issues that may arise in the future.